 Most of the fishing rights on the canal network are licensed to angling clubs but some stretches may not be let for various reasons.
-To make these waters available the Waterway Wanderers scheme has been designed by the Canal & River Trust for the benefit of both angling clubs and individual fishermen.
+Our Waterway wanderers scheme makes these waters available to individual anglers and angling clubs.

 Permits for individual anglers

-The new Waterway Wanderers permit is an annual permit that runs for 12 months from the date of issue.
+The new Waterway wanderers permit is an annual permit - it runs for 12 months from the date of issue.